Welcome

 PRs must ensure that IHT is paid before distributing the estate.
 They may need to:

-• Deduct IHT from legacies if the will directs the beneficiary to bear the tax.
+• Deduct IHT from legacies if the will directs the beneficiary to bear the tax (“subject to tax”) or where statutory apportionment requires the recipient of a non-exempt gift to bear the burden (including grossing-down where residue is exempt).

-• Recover IHT from recipients of property passing outside the estate (e.g., joint property, settled property) if required.
+• Recover IHT from recipients of property passing outside the estate (e.g., survivorship, nominations, settled property) if required, and warn transferees of PETs or trustees of CLTs of potential death charges where the donor dies within seven years.

 Exam Warning